LMD0311/Awesome-World-Model/README.md

   title={UniFuture: A 4D Driving World Model for Future Generation and Perception}, author={Liang, Dingkang and Zhang, Dingyuan and Zhou, Xin and Tu, Sifan and Feng, Tianrui and Li, Xiaofan and Zhang, Yumeng and Du, Mingyang and Tan, Xiao and Bai, Xiang}, booktitle={Proceedings of the IEEE International Conference on Robotics Automation}, year={2026}
 }

+@article{chen2026out,
+  title={Out of Sight but Not Out of Mind: Hybrid Memory for Dynamic Video World Models}, author={Chen, Kaijin and Liang, Dingkang and Zhou, Xin and Ding, Yikang and Liu, Xiaoqiang and Wan, Pengfei and Bai, Xiang}, journal={arXiv preprint arXiv:2603.25716}, year={2026}
+}
 ```